-Advanced Tracker software will only run predictably when the database collation order is set to 'sqL_Latin1_General_CP1_CI_As'.
+Advanced Tracker software will only run predictably when the database collation order is set to 'sql_latin1_General_CP1_CI_As'.

-To force a different collation setting from the default of SQL Server, before any piece of Advanced Tracker software is run to generate the database schema, manually add the [Advanced Tracker] database from oSQL, Enterprise Manager or Management Studio.
+To force a different collation setting from the default of SQL Server, before any piece of Advanced Tracker software is run to generate the database schema, manually add the [Advanced Tracker] database from the command line utilities, Enterprise Manager or Management Studio.
 The initial creation of the database from these utilities allows for overriding the server default collation value and specifying one to use for all tables and fields within.